Do you feel stuck…

 - Work on becoming a person who is less focused on “stuff.”

 - Be more discriminating about your friendships – IRL and on social media.
 People who flaunt superficial success may not be the best influence for you right now.

-- Master something you love — even if it’s ping pong.
-Mastery and the discipline you gain from working on something for a while, make you feel more capable and that confidence is transferable.
+- Master something you love – even if it’s ping pong.
+Mastery and the discipline you gain from working on something for a while, make you feel more confident.

 - Appreciate what you have.
 We’re usually comparing our worst to other people’s best, but to someone less fortunate, you have the life and things they’d gladly trade.